There are a lot of situations where, if you finally get around to doing something, though late, all that matters is that you did it.

 And recently some research scientists put this to the test in a community of 350 seniors, 65 and older, in the United Kingdom…

-So it’s not too late, but, like most in the mainstream, these scientists are still being a bit frugal with your D levels…
+So it’s not too late, but, like most in the mainstream, these scientists are still being a bit frugal with your levels…

 Why limit yourself to 4,000 IU?
 Even the Vitamin D Council suggests that adults take 5,000 IU of a vitamin D supplement.
 You may not think that extra 1,000 IU is much, but why skimp?

-Research suggests that as you get older, your body’s ability to soak up vitamin D from the sun gets less efficient.
+Research suggests that as you get older, your body’s ability to soak up D from the sun gets less efficient.
 For example, a person over the age of 70 produces 30 percent less vitamin D than a younger person with the same amount of sun exposure.

 In fact there are lots of sneaky factors that rob you of your vitamin D. So, if you’re worried about vitamin D toxicity from getting too much, you shouldn’t be — unless you’re taking 40,000 IU for a couple of months or longer — according to the Vitamin D Council.

 Just be sure you are supplementing with natural vitamin D3 (cholecalciferol) and not synthetic vitamin D2 (ergocalciferol).
-Most vitamin D prescriptions you’ll get from most doctors are for ergocalciferol — because the medical community is still a little slow about how to best use the sunshine vitamin… but there’s no reason you can’t catch up.
+Most n D prescriptions you’ll get from most doctors are for ergocalciferol — because the medical community is still a little slow about how to best use the sunshine vitamin… but there’s no reason you can’t catch up.